myung-group/Data_active_BCM/README.md

 The data for plotting all of the graphs in the main text and supplementary materials can be found in the folder `Data`.
 The figures in the paper are in the folder `Figures`.
 Notebooks in the folder `Scripts` can reproduce Figures.

-The trajectory files of ML MD simulation of LGPS are not uploaded to GitHub due to their large file sizes.
+The trajectory files of ML-MD simulation of LGPS are not uploaded to GitHub due to their large file sizes.
+You can generate `md.traj` file through running `train-from-tape.py` in the folder `Data/MLMD_LGPS`.
+Before running, you have to install [AutoForce](https://github.com/amirhajibabaei/AutoForce).

 ## Paper abstarct